pypa/pip/docs/html/reference/build-system/pyproject-toml.md

 If a project has a `build-system` section but no `build-backend`, then:

 - It is expected to include `setuptools` and `wheel` as build requirements.
-An error is reported if the installed version of `setuptools` is not recent enough.
+An error is reported if the available version of `setuptools` is not recent enough.

 - The `setuptools.build_meta:__legacy__` build backend will be used.